underscoreio/essential-slick/src/pages/data_modelling.md

-## Table Representation
+## Table and Column Representation

-Now we know how rows can be represented and mapped, we will look in more detail at the representation of the table.
+Now we know how rows can be represented and mapped, we will look in more detail at the representation of the table and the columns that make up a table.
-In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options to apply to table columns.
+In particular we'll explore nullable columns, foreign keys, more about primary keys, composite keys, and options you can apply a table.

 ### Nullable Columns